-Pet Shoppe Dog Food gets the Advisor’s lowest rating of 1 star.
+Pet Shoppe Dog Food earns the Advisor’s lowest rating of 1 star.

-The Pet Shoppe Dog Food product line includes 1 dry kibble.
-The recipe is claimed to meet AAFCO nutrient profiles for all life stages.
+The Pet Shoppe Dog Food product line includes one dry recipe, claimed to meet AAFCO nutrient profiles for all life stages.

 Pet Shoppe Crunchy Bites

 Ingredients: Ground yellow corn, wheat middlings, meat and bone meal, soybean meal, animal fat, corn gluten meal, animal digest, salt, potassium chloride, choline chloride, calcium propionate, minerals: zinc sulfate, ferrous sulfate, copper sulfate, manganese sulfate, calcium iodate, sodium selenite, added color: FD&C red #40, FD&C yellow #5, FD&C blue #2, vitamins: vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin, calcium pantothenate, riboflavin, pyridoxine hydrochloride, thiamin mononitrate, menadione sodium bisulfite complex, folic acid, biotin, vitamin B12 supplement